shivannis/xandr-docs-public/xandr-docs/articles/yield-analytics-ui/yield-analytics-8-40.md

 ---
 title: Yield Analytics 8.40
-description: This page lists table about Fixes/Improvements/Additions and the Integrations Affected. ms.date: 10/28/2023 ms.custom: yield-analytics-ui
+description: The version 8.40 of Yield Analytics presents different Fixes, Improvements, Additions and the Integrations Affected in a tabular form. ms.date: 10/28/2023 ms.custom: yield-analytics-ui
 ---